Symbian9/qmapshack-doc-wiki/Home.md

 * 100% project oriented data handling
 * Summarize project by a diary
-* Support for tracks, waypoints and areas
+* Support for tracks, routes, waypoints and areas
 * Simple geocache support
 * Store projects in a database
 * Support for multiple databases